akhuh213/word-game/README.md

 ##### 1. Compare letters

-Made an array by spliting the object word into each letter.
-Ran two for loops to find the match for each splitted letter with letter-box.
-Pushed matched letter boxes into a new array, and shuffeld them using shuffle function shown below.
+Made a letter array by splitting the word.
+Ran two for loops to find the match for each split letter with letter-box.
+Pushed matched letter boxes into a new array, and shuffled them using shuffle function shown below.

 ``` JavaScript